-Let’s talk about an inevitable truth: The longer you’re together with someone, the less sex you’ll likely have.
+Is a sexless marriage or sexless relationship inevitable?
+Well, the longer you’re together with someone, the less sex you’ll likely have.
 Maybe?
 Sort of?
 It all depends.
+The frequency of sex in marriage tends to rise and fall.
 But if you experience a dip, know that it’s natural.
 There is, however, one important caveat: While quantity of sex will likely drop, the quality should increase.
-But what happens if you find yourself in a sexless marriage?
-That is, what if getting busy has become a nonstarter?
+So what do you do when getting busy has become a nonstarter?
 Such a scenario is more common than many think and is often a sign of deeper relationship issues.
 It’s not a deal-breaker, but it definitely needs attention.
 Stat.
 Here, several sex therapists walk us through how often folks fall into sexless marriages, and how to help your relationship.

 READ MORE: The Fatherly Guide to Sex After Kids

 Break Down the Problem

 “There are numerous causes for a sexless marriage to develop.
 Many times it doesn’t have anything to do with sex,” says Sarah E. Clark, a licensed therapist and relationship expert.
 “When couples start to drift apart, lose their connection, take each other for granted, or build up resentment toward each other, their sex life is drastically impacted.
 You can think of sex as the barometer of the relationship.”
 According to Clark, open communication is key to working your way out of a sexless situation.
 “To fix a sexless marriage you need to treat whatever the root cause is for that couple.
 If the reason they stopped having sex is strictly about them not enjoying sex with each other, then the fix is about breaking down what isn’t working in the bedroom and finding some new strategies that they will both enjoy.”

 Talk About the Good Old Days